 Periprosthetic fracture: Fracture caused by the application of forces on a point of mechanical weakness in the bone, created by the implantation of a prosthesis.

 Images of (A) traumatic and (B) pathologic fractures.
 (B, Reproduced with permission from Skinner HB, McMahon PJ: Current Diagnosis & Treatment in Orthopedics, 5th ed.
 New York, NY: McGraw-Hill Education; 2014.)

 The different fracture patterns (Figure 42–2) are as follows:

 Transverse: Fractures induced by a direct impact.
 The fracture line is at a right angle to the bone’s long axis.
 These fractures are often accompanied by local tissue disruption.

 Oblique and spiral: Fractures induced by torsional forces applied distally from the fracture site.
 The fracture line is diagonal to the bone’s long axis.
 Soft tissue disruptions can be observed in areas other than the fracture site.

 Greenstick: Incomplete fracture of the bone, involving only one cortex.
 The bones of children are more predisposed to this kind of fracture, since they are composed of greater conjunctival tissue and less mineral bone than adult bones.

-Compression and wedge: Fractures induced by a direct compression of the cancellous bone that collapses the trabeculae.
-This type of fracture ...
+Compression and wedge: Fractures induced by a direct compression of the cancellous bone that collapses ...